google/applied-machine-learning-intensive/v2/04_classification/06_images_and_video/slides.md

 <!--
 How do we figure how much to pad the image to make it square shape?
-First, determine the longest dimension between the width and height of the original image Figure out how much padding needed in the height and width of the image.
-In this case, we need to pad the image’s height to match the image’s width.
+First, determine the longest dimension between the width and height of the original image.
+Figure out how much padding is needed in the height and width of the image.
+In this case, we need to pad the image’s height to match the image’s width, since the width is larger than the height.
 -->

 ---